manuelernestog/astrofy/README.md

 ![Astro Modern Personal Website](public/social_img.png)

 Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
-Create in minutes your website with a Project Section, CV, Store, Blog, RSS Feed and 29 Visual themes.
+Create in minutes a website with Blog, CV, Project Section, Store and RSS Feed.

 ## Demo